 One of the main assets in a liquidation may be claims the company has or those claims arising under the Insolvency Act 1986 (as amended).
-Please click here for more information on the options available when faced with such claims.
+There are wide range of claims by liquidators and administrators a director should be aware of.

 Part of the liquidation assets may be commercial claims which the company had the ability to bring before it was placed into liquidation – for example as a result of contract disputes.
 A liquidator has the power to issue or continue such proceedings in the company’s name.

 - in the alternative, a company claim may have a claim against its own directors for repayment of the directors’ loan account or, more seriously, for breaches of their fiduciary duties.